 Don Mulligan was Director of Transportation Planning at The City of Calgary, for nine years, and is passionate about sustainable urban transportation.
 Don was the transportation lead for the 2009 Calgary Transportation Plan, was project sponsor for Calgary’s Cycling Strategy, Complete Streets Policy and Pedestrian Strategy.
 He played a key role in approvals for Calgary’s Peace Bridge and downtown cycle track network.
 Don was also strategic planning lead for the Green Line LRT project.
 Now retired, Don lives next to the LRT station in Kensington, one of Calgary’s most walkable communities.

 Nabeel Ramji represents an organization "Bricolage Calgary" that advocates for accessible design and Inclusion for All citizens in Calgary.
-He has been a citizen-at-large on the City of Calgary’s Advisory Committee on Accessibility for the past 4 years, and has also been serving as a member on the Premier's Council on the Status of Persons with Disabilities since September 2017.
+He's consulted on the creation of RK Access, a service of Riddell Kurczaba focused on barrier-free design that aims to make architecture more accessible to all.
+As an Accessibility Infrastructure Specialist, Nabeel provides a user-based perspective on accessibility design reviews.
+He has been a citizen-at-large on the City of Calgary’s Advisory Committee on Accessibility for the past four years, and has served as a member on the Premier's Council on the Status of Persons with Disabilities since September 2017.
 He received a Senate 150th Anniversary Medal at Parliament Hill for his efforts to heighten awareness for accessibility.

 Brigitte Shim along with her partner, A. Howard Sutcliffe, are both principals in the design firm Shim-Sutcliffe Architects.
 Shim-Sutcliffe’s built work explores the integration and interrelated scales of architecture, landscape and furniture and fittings.
 To date, Shim and Sutcliffe have received fourteen Governor General’s Medals and Awards for Architecture from the Royal Architectural Institute of Canada and an American Institute of Architects National Honor Award along with many other professional accolades for their built work ranging from projects for non-profit groups to public and private clients.
 Read more.